 Setup Aperro CAS Client

-It's easier to setup CAS client in the application.
-First of all, you need to add dependency to pom.xml
+It’s easier to set up CAS clients in the application.
+First of all, you need to add the dependency to pom.xml

 :